Get Lucky (Loverboy album): Artwork

 The cover of the album depicts the posterior of someone wearing tight red leather pants, with a man's arm and hand in the foreground with index and middle finger crossed.
 The model wearing the leather pants was 13-year-old Tymara Kennedy, daughter of photographer David Michael Kennedy who shot the cover.
 The photo credit on the album stated "Bottom by: T.K.", which was sometimes interpreted as the publishing shorthand for the term to come.
 The use of red leather pants originated from Reno selecting a few items from a leather shop owned by the husband of the band manager's publicist.

 Until 2014, various claims about the identity of the person wearing the leather pants were made.
 These included Mike Reno, the band's lead singer, who "just went along with" such claims, and Paul Dean, both of whom wore red leather pants during the concert tour for the album.
 At other times, both were ambiguous about the identity of the model.
 In a 2012 interview, Reno stated that the model was the photographer's daughter, a claim repeated in a 2013 interview.
 CBC Music confirmed the identity of the model in an interview with Steven Keller in August 2014.
 According to Kennedy, his stylist found only one pair of red leather pants while shopping in New York City before the photo shoot in 1981.
 They fit none of the band members or models on the set.
 At home later that day, his daughter returned from school, saw the pants, and asked to try them.
 They fit her, and Kennedy decided to use her as the model.

 It is unknown whose hand and arm are in the picture.
 According to a 2015 article in The Toronto Star newspaper, an "Argentinian male model, six foot five" was hired "on the basis of his big hands".
-Tymara Kennedy died in an automobile crash in 1993, with the cover to this album as her only modelling credit.
+Tymara Kennedy died in an automobile crash in 1991, at 22 years old, with the cover to this album as her only modelling credit.

 The cover was chosen as one of the 50 greatest Canadian album covers by CBC Music staff in 2014.

 The cover of American singer Joan As Police Woman's 2020 album Cover Two is an homage to this Loverboy album.